stefangary/socks/docs/suggested_workflow.md

 6. You can always go back to the original landing tab to select other files to view/edit within your cloud computing instance.

 7. The original landing tab can also be used to open a terminal where you can issue commands directly to the underlying operating system of your cloud computing instance.
-As we shall see later, this is how we will pull and push our work from GitHub.
+As we shall see later, the terminal is how we will pull and push our work from GitHub.

 ***